At-Home Teeth Whitening: Evaluating your DIY Options

-These whiteners set off what has become known as the "smile revolution," and now dozens of whitening options are available for every budget and temperament whether professionally dispensed, store-bought or sold on the Internet.
-Many teeth-whiteners are pre-mixed and ready to use; others require mixing at home.
+If you’re looking for an alternative to professional bleaching in a dental office, then do-it-yourself at-home whitening might be right for you.
+There are dozens of DIY options available for every budget and temperament – whether professionally dispensed, store-bought or sold on the Internet.
+Many teeth whiteners are pre-mixed and ready to use; others require mixing at home.

-- Convenience: You can do home whitening at any time of the day or night, for short or extended periods.
+- Convenience: You can whiten at any time of the day or night, for short or extended periods.

-- Portability: You can also use at-home whitening strips while on the go or at the office.
+- Portability: You can also use strips while on the go or at the office.

 - Cost: Over-the-counter whiteners range from $4 to $100, while dentist-dispensed products cost approximately $400.
 By contrast, in-office whitening costs an average of $650 per session.